-(Room Lead) will set work to be completed during this period of exclusion (further details/arrangements for work).
-Please ensure that this work is completed and returned to (Room Lead) when (Name of Child) returns to nursery on (Date).
+(ClassTeacher) will set work to be completed during this period of suspension (further details/arrangements for work).
+Please ensure that this work is completed and returned to (Class Teacher) when (Name of Child) returns to school on (Date).

-You also have the right to see a copy of (Name of Child) nursery record.
-Due to confidentiality restrictions, you will need to notify me in writing if you wish to be supplied with a copy of their nursery record.
+You also have the right to see a copy of (Name of Child) school record.
+Due to confidentiality restrictions, you will need to notify me in writing if you wish to be supplied with a copy of their school record.
 I will be happy to supply you with a copy if you request it.
 There may be a charge for photocopying.
 You may want to contact the LA who can provide advice.

-(Name of Child) exclusion expires at the end of (Date) and we expect them to be back in nursery on (Date).
-It would be helpful for us to meet at (Nursery Name) on (Date) to discuss arrangements for their return to nursery, and ensure a successful and positive re-integration back into nursery.
+(Name of Child) suspension expires at the end of (Date) and we expect them to be back in school on (Date).
+It would be helpful for us to meet at (School Name) on (Date) to discuss arrangements for their return to school, and ensure a successful and positive re-integration back into school.
 (Delete as appropriate) I have also invited members of our Inclusion Team to the meeting so that we can discuss next steps.
-Please be aware it is against regulations for (Name of Child) to be on nursery premises during the exclusion period.
+Please be aware it is against regulations for (Name of Child) to be on school premises during the suspension period.
+You also have a duty to ensure that the child is not in a public place during school hours without a legitimate reason.